Bob Katter

-Early life, education and career
+Early life

-Katter was born on 22 May 1945 in Cloncurry, Queensland.
-He is one of three children born to Mabel Joan and Robert Cummin Katter; his mother died in 1971 and his father had three more children with his second wife, including Carl.
+Robert Bellarmine Carl Katter was born on 22 May 1945 in Cloncurry, Queensland.
+He is the eldest of three children born to Robert Cummin Katter (1918–1990) and Mabel Joan Katter (1919–1971).
+After his mother's death, Katter's father had three children with his second wife, including Carl Katter.
+Katter Sr. was a member of the Queensland Labor Party until 1957, when he left during the party's split that year.
+He later joined the Country Party, now the National Party.

-Katter's father was raised in Cloncurry where he ran a clothing shop and managed a local cinema.
-He was elected to Cloncurry Shire Council in 1946 and to federal parliament in 1966.
-Katter is of Lebanese descent through his paternal grandfather Carl Robert Katter (originally spelled "Khittar"), who was born in Bsharri and immigrated to Australia with his parents in 1898.
-He was naturalised in 1907, after previously being refused naturalisation under the White Australia policy.
+Katter's father was raised in Cloncurry, where he ran a clothing shop and managed a local cinema.
+He was elected to Cloncurry Shire Council in 1946, and later to federal parliament in 1966.
+Katter is of Lebanese descent through his paternal grandfather, Carl Robert Katter (originally spelled "Khittar"), who was born in Bsharri and immigrated to Australia with his parents in 1898.
+He was naturalised in 1907, after initially being refused naturalisation under the White Australia policy.

-Katter received his early education in Cloncurry, where he was one of only six at his school who finished year 12.
-He attended Mount Carmel College in Charters Towers.
-He went on to the University of Queensland, where he studied law, but later dropped out without graduating.
-While at university, Katter was President of the University of Queensland Law Society and St Leo's College.
+Katter received his early education in Cloncurry, where he was one of only six at his school who completed Year 12 education.
+He attended Mount Carmel College in Charters Towers, and went on to the University of Queensland, where he studied law, but later dropped out without graduating.
+While at university, Katter was president of the University of Queensland Law Society and St Leo's College.
 As a university student, Katter pelted the Beatles with rotten eggs during their 1964 tour of Australia, declaring in a later meeting with the band that he undertook this as "an intellectual reaction against Beatlemania".
 He also served in the Citizens Military Forces, with the rank of second lieutenant.

-Returning to Cloncurry, he worked in his family's businesses, and as a labourer with the Mount Isa Mines.
+After his military service, Katter returned to Cloncurry, where he worked at his family's businesses, and as a labourer at the Mount Isa Mines.